Skip to main content

 Tests for Liver Cancer

-Some liver cancers can be found by testing people at high risk who don't have symptoms (screening), but most liver cancers are found because they are causing symptoms.
-If you have possible signs or symptoms of liver cancer, see your doctor, who will examine you and may order some tests.
+Some liver cancers can be found by testing people at high risk who don't have symptoms (known as screening), but most are found because they are causing symptoms.
+If you have signs or symptoms that might be from liver cancer, exams and tests will be done to find out for sure.

 Medical history and physical exam

 Your doctor will ask about your medical history to learn more about your symptoms and possible risk factors.
-Your doctor will also examine you to look for signs of liver cancer and other health problems, probably paying special attention to your abdomen and checking your skin and the whites of your eyes looking for jaundice (a yellowish color).
+Your doctor will also examine you to look for signs of liver cancer and other health problems, probably paying special attention to your belly and checking your skin and the whites of your eyes to look for jaundice (a yellowish color).

-If symptoms and/or the results of the physical exam suggest you might have liver cancer, more tests will probably be done.
+If symptoms and/or the results of your physical exam suggest liver cancer, you will probably need to have more tests .
 These might include imaging tests, lab tests, and/or biopsies of liver tissue.
+If liver cancer is found, tests might also be done to help learn more about the cancer, such as how far it has spread.

 Imaging tests